Export Settings

 - Click Export and select your configured mapping

-- Download the generated Excel file
+- Download the generated Excel file (or ZIP file if multiple periods)

 From Data Functions